Posted by marilynch

 Monterey-Salinas Transit: What to do when bike racks on buses are full, or when there’s no rack on an MST trolley.
 Plus many more MST tips!

-Or you may want to skip traffic by taking the regularly scheduled trolleys going between downtown Monterey and the Monterey Bay Aquarium on Cannery Row.
+Besides other Monterey-Salinas Transit buses, many people take their bike on an MST trolley.
+They reduce traffic headaches by taking the regularly scheduled trolleys, for example, those going between downtown Monterey and the Monterey Bay Aquarium on Cannery Row.

 What to do if there’s no bike rack on the trolley?
 Yes, there was a rack on the trolley pictured above on Cannery Row, but often MST trolleys don’t have bike racks.
 What to do if there isn’t a rack?